chrisdone-artificial/hell-1/README.md

 ## Shell is a free monad

-This quoted descripion is fairly well described as a rough ADT:
+This idea of a shell is fairly well described as a rough ADT:

 ``` haskell
 data Shell